anvilco/grpc-lb-example/README.md

 You need to already have docker and docker-compose setup.
 More recent versions of Docker Desktop now have compose functionality through `docker compose`, which for this example can be used interchangably with `docker-compose`.

+The sample Node.js client and server are from the v1.37.1 tag of https://github.com/grpc/grpc.

 ## Set up
 If you want to run the client from your host, you will first need to `yarn install`.
 This requires that you already have Node setup locally.